 This could be a serious skin infection such as cellulitis.

-Time off from kura or school
+Will my child need time off from kura or school?

 If your child feels well they can go to kura or school.